Guide: What to do if you become unemployed after moving to Finland

 Losing your job can be stressful, especially if you have moved to Finland from another country.
 You will not get unemployment benefits automatically in Finland.
 You have to apply for them.
 Unemployment benefits can be paid to you by Kela or by an unemployment fund (työttömyyskassa) if you belonged to one before your employment ended.

 You can get unemployment benefits from either Kela or your unemployment fund (työttömyyskassa).
-There are three different types of unemployment benefits.
+There are two different types of unemployment benefits.
 You can only get one type of unemployment benefit at a time.
 You cannot get unemployment benefits from both Kela and your unemployment fund at the same time.

 In any case, you must first register as an unemployed jobseeker with the employment services and apply for the benefits.
 You will not get unemployment benefits automatically.